 No, Kanji radicals are not people who think everything should be written in Kanji, Radicals are rudimentary elements Kanji are composed of.
 Some of the most basic Kanji are radicals themselves.
 More complex Kanji can have several radicals.

 The most basic Kanji are often easily remembered because they still have a rather pictorial character.
 Examples are 山 (mountain), 火 (fire), 川 (river), etc. Once you’ve learned the Kanji on which the basic radicals are based on (e.g. 人 person、日 day/sun/time、手 hand、木 tree/wood、土 earth/soil/ground), you’ll be able to recognize their radical forms, which tend to slightly change shape when they are part of a more complex Kanji: e.g. 侍、時、持.
 The idea is that the radical usually is a pointer at the meaning of the word (or the general context), in the example above 侍 Samurai (radical: 人 person), 時 time/hour (radical: 日 day/sun/time), 持 to hold (radical: 手 hand) while the rest of the character is often a pointer at the on-reading (the one that comes from China originally).
 In the examples above all are read “ji” like the right part of the character 寺 (temple) in on-reading.
 So it’s a bit like a rebus that goes like:

-- 時 what has an on-reading of “ji” and has something to do with day/sun?
+- 時 what has something to do with day/sun (日) and has an on-reading of “ji” (寺)?

-These are the basic principle how the Japanese writing system works.
-In order to get into more depth, you’d actually need have actual knowledge of the language at least in part, but for an initial view at Japanese writing for people who don’t speak the language this will hopefully give you a basic idea.
+These are the basic principles of how the Japanese writing system works.
+In order to dive deeper into the matter, you’d need to have actual knowledge of the language (at least in part), but for an initial view at Japanese writing for people who don’t speak the language this will hopefully give you a basic idea.